Water Purifier FAQs

 Why is it recommended to install a filter before the water purifier?

 Filtering prior to the ultraviolet water purifier removes contaminants and particulates that may interfere with the ultraviolet process.
 Also, germicidal ultraviolet does not have a residual effect; therefore, it is beneficial to put the water purifier as close as possible to the point of use.
-Installing the filter prior to the ultraviolet water purifier eliminates the possibility of re-contamination of the water in the filter.
+Installing the filter prior to the ultraviolet water purifier reduces the possibility of re-contamination of the water in the filter.

 Does it matter which connection on the water purifier is used as the inlet or the outlet for the Sanitron®, Mighty Pure®, Minipure® or Bio-Logic®?